ByloTonix/2D-Platformer/README.md

 <h1 align="center">Cave Adventures</h1>
-<h4 align="center">Cave Adventures is a simplest 2D-platformer.
+<h4 align="center">Cave Adventures is the simplest 2D-platformer.
 The main task of the hero is to clear all the locations from monsters and find a way out.</h4>

 ![alt text](Pictures/Screenshots1.png)
 ![alt text](Pictures/Screenshots2.png)